 In recent years, many colleges have begun requiring proof of health insurance for students.
 Coverage options include insurance through family policies, Medicaid, the individual market, and coverage through school-sponsored student health plans.
-Approximately 60 percent of all colleges currently offer student health plans.
-In addition, many students can purchase coverage through the new health insurance marketplaces, and most will qualify for premium tax credits and cost-sharing reductions to make that coverage more affordable.
+In addition, many students can purchase coverage through health insurance Marketplaces, and most will qualify for premium tax credits and cost-sharing reductions to make that coverage more affordable.
 While historically there has been a wide variation in the cost and benefits provided by school-sponsored plans, under the Affordable Care Act most student plans are required to provide some important consumer protections, such as:

-- Student plans are no longer allowed to impose an annual cap on prescription drugs and other health coverage, meaning they can’t cut off paying for students’ care if they get really sick.
+- Student plans may not impose an annual cap on prescription drugs and other health coverage, meaning they can’t cut off paying for students’ care if they get really sick.

-- Student plans are now required to provide free preventive care, such as free STD testing and birth control.
+- Student plans are now required to provide free preventive care, such as free HIV testing, pre-exposure prophylaxis (PrEP), STD testing, and birth control.